ARTICLE TABLE OF CONTENTS

 That means it has access to extensive amounts of real-world data from customers, most of whom are happy to help improve the software they’re using by sharing that data.

 Accordingly, getting analytics isn’t difficult with SAP software.
 However, companies must proactively choose to use that data’s results, and making organizational changes based on data is challenging.

 Keep that in mind when setting your company’s policies on using data and analytics.

 SAP User Interfaces

 SAP currently offers two primary user interfaces.
-The first of these, the SAP Graphical User Interface), is used by SAP’s former generation of SAP ERP applications like:
+The first of these, the SAP GUI (SAP Graphical User Interface), is used by SAP’s former generation of SAP ERP applications like: